plyszczarz/Portfolio/Wrocław University of Science and Technology /GPS/README.md

-* Folder name * --- Motorcycle GPS module operating library
+FOLDER NAME * --- Motorcycle GPS module operating library

 Overview:
 This directory contains C++ code designed to simplify read data from Adafriut Ultimate GPS and parse it into specific parameters.